Sleeping in Airports

 2. Hang out in a lounge

-Airport LoungesMaybe all you want to do on your layover is hang out in a comfortable lounge, enjoy some food and drinks, and read a book or browse the internet.
+All you want to do on your layover is hang out in a comfortable lounge, enjoy food and drinks, read a book, or browse the internet.
 Luckily, you can do that inside an airport lounge – and you don’t even have to be a fancy First or Business Class flyer!
 Several airport lounges here provide access to any traveller, no matter your airline or flight class.
-Simply pre-book a single visit pass online or use your lounge membership program to gain entry.
+Pre-book a single visit pass online or use your lounge membership program to gain entry.
 See our Toronto Pearson Airport Guide for locations and amenities.

 3. Browse the shops